KTamas03/deep-learning-challenge/README.md

 Binning can be beneficial when dealing with data that has a skewed or non-uniform distribution.
 It helps in dealing with outliers and extreme values by placing them into appropriate bins.

 In addition to this, I decided to also increase the number of Epochs.
-Training a neural network is like learning from examples.
-Each epoch is like going through all the examples once.
-When you increase the number of epochs, it's like practicing more, giving the model more chances to get better by learning from the examples.
+Training a neural network involves adjusting the model's weights to minimize the loss function.
+Each epoch represents one complete pass through the training dataset.
+Increasing the number of epochs allows the model more opportunities to learn from the data.

   - Data Preprocessing (same as original model with changes below):